 What drinks pair well with a Valentine's charcuterie board?

-Tips for the best Valentine’s charcuterie board
+Tips for the best Valentine's Day charcuterie board

-- Balance Flavors – Combine sweet, salty and savory elements for variety.
+- Balance flavors: Combine sweet, salty and savory elements for variety.

-- Use Different Textures – Soft cheeses, crunchy nuts and juicy fruits add contrast.
+- Use different textures: Soft cheeses, crunchy nuts and juicy fruits add contrast.

-- Keep It Fresh – For the best food experience, prepare the board close to serving time to keep ingredients as fresh as possible.
+- Keep it fresh: For the best food experience, prepare the board close to serving time to keep ingredients as fresh as possible.

-More easy Valentine’s Day recipes
+More easy Valentine's Day appetizer ideas

-- Strawberry Bruschetta – A tasty appetizer that goes well with a charcuterie board and it’s always a hit!
+- Strawberry Bruschetta: A tasty appetizer that goes well with a charcuterie board and it's always a hit

 Valentine's Day Charcuterie Board